JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ```
 * Note the type here, `'_weak1 option ref`, this is a *weakly polymorphic type*
 * Which really is not polymorphic at all - what it means is the type can be only a single type
   - which is not known yet
+* To the first order, a weakly polymorphic type is like a "Schrodinger's type".
+  - It is ready to be any type until it is observed (i.e. used), after which it is fixed.
 * If you think about it, there is no other possibility, can't put int and string in same cell
     - would not know the type when taking out of cell.